MeganClo/Social-Network-API/README.md

 4. In the command line type "npm install"

 ## Usage
 To use this application you must have MongoDB installed on our local machine.
-If it's not, follow the instructions on the MongoDB [website.](https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_americas_united_states_search_brand_atlas_desktop&utm_term=%2Binstall%20%2Bmongodb&utm_medium=cpc_paid_search&utm_ad=b&utm_ad_campaign_id=1718986498&gclid=Cj0KCQjw2NyFBhDoARIsAMtHtZ5LlBWhU-XQp1KCC2a74fYkoDZzxTUgwGEbSFkBFei53cHnQJOSkFEaAg9tEALw_wcB) After MongoDB is installed and you've followed the installation instructions above, after running "npm start", you can test the routes in the browser or an app such as Insomnia or Postman to set the REST API.
+If it's not, follow the instructions on the MongoDB [website.](https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_americas_united_states_search_brand_atlas_desktop&utm_term=%2Binstall%20%2Bmongodb&utm_medium=cpc_paid_search&utm_ad=b&utm_ad_campaign_id=1718986498&gclid=Cj0KCQjw2NyFBhDoARIsAMtHtZ5LlBWhU-XQp1KCC2a74fYkoDZzxTUgwGEbSFkBFei53cHnQJOSkFEaAg9tEALw_wcB) After MongoDB is installed and you've followed the installation instructions above, make sure you're in the directory, run "npm start", you can then test the routes in the browser or an app such as Insomnia or Postman to test the REST API.

 ## Built-With
   * Node.js